-- (1a) The Medical School Administration, via the Office of Academic Affairs, will provide the support necessary for student organizations to be optimally effective such as, but not limited to, providing annual updates, information, and forms for travel, school absences, legal issues, event planning, record-keeping. - (1b) The MSA is responsible for disseminating updates and information on a timely basis to students.
+- (1a) The Medical School Administration, via the Office of Academic Affairs, will provide the support necessary for student organizations to be optimally effective, such as but not limited to providing annual updates, information, and forms for travel, school absences, legal issues, event planning, and record-keeping. - (1b) MSA is responsible for disseminating updates and information to students on a timely.